google/clusterfuzzlite/docs/running-clusterfuzzlite/github_actions.md

 ```
 {% endraw %}

-NOTE: Be sure to change the `branches` field to whatever is your project's main branch.
+NOTE: Be sure to change the `branches` field to match your project's main branch.

 If you plan to use multiple sanitizers, add them all to the `sanitizer` field (to enable builds for each sanitizer)